vicres/academic-kickstart/content/authors/admin/_index.md

 My research pivots around tree and forest biology and, more specifically, on:

-1) diurnal and seasonal rhythms of plant growth and gas exchange;
+1) diurnal, seasonal and annual rhythms of plant growth and gas exchange;
-2) the physiological mechanisms that underlie changes in the structure of plant communities;
+2) the physiological mechanisms affecting the structure of plant communities;
 3) the factors that drive wildfire activity.

 I am a member of the Editorial Boards of [New Phytologist](https://nph.onlinelibrary.wiley.com/journal/14698137), [Trees](https://www.springer.com/journal/468), [Plant Ecology and Diversity](https://www.tandfonline.com/loi/tped20), [Forests](https://www.mdpi.com/journal/forests), [Forest Systems](http://revistas.inia.es/index.php/fs) and [Frontiers in Forests and Global Change](https://www.frontiersin.org/journals/forests-and-global-change).